DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 In controlled mode, specify the following `EditingState` properties in pairs to set a state value and handle the event when it changes:

-- `editingAppointmentId` and `onEditingAppointmentIdChange` - the ID of the appointment being edited
+- `editingAppointment` and `onEditingAppointmentChange` - the appointment being edited
 - `addedAppointment` and `onAddedAppointmentChange` - the appointment being added
 - `appointmentChanges` and `onAppointmentChangesChange` - changes made to the appointment